Pammy737/Spotify_Playlist/README.md

 User may create a playlist of...

 * current [Billboard Hot 100](https://www.billboard.com/charts/hot-100/) songs with one click
-* top 10 songs of preferred artist, just by entering his/her name and click submit
+* top 10 songs of a preferred artist, just by entering his/her name and clicking submit

 ## Upcoming Features